Four Seasons Chess

 El Mundo: a four handed Backgammon variant

-ORIGINAL TEXT in OLD SPANISH :
+ORIGINAL TEXT IN OLD SPANISH :

-ENGLISH TRANSLATION OF ORIGINAL TEXT :
+SONJA MUSSER's ENGLISH TRANSLATION OF ORIGINAL TEXT :

 I add here the translation made by Sonja Musser.
 I acknowledge the very high quality of her work.